Indonesia: Sulawesi - July 2007

 That means I'm going to come to Rantepao at the end of the day, around 6:30 to 7:00.
 And so, and above all, to be able to admire the mountainous landscapes, reputedly splendid, at the gates of the Toraja country, because we will be there before nightfall!
 Impossible thing with the 2pm bus...

-I happily abandon myself to these pleasant reflections, thinking that I surely did well, when I was suspended between heaven and earth, to address all these prayers to several gods at once ...
+I abandon myself blissfully to these joyful reflections, thinking that I surely did well, when I was suspended between heaven and earth, to address all these prayers to several gods at the same time...